-Capability 1: Climate scenari o modeling Automated maturity levels based on Maturity Rubric Responses to survey questions Each letter indicates a survey question, with the relevant response shown below.
-Current state Planned state for 2023 Legend As of February 2020 "Three years from now" as of February 2020 2020 2023 Both Bold responses have planned growth between 2020 and 2023 4 Wildfire risk can be reliably determined based on weather and its impacts Weather scenarios are planned to be reliably categorized by level of risk 3 b.
-Scenarios are assessed by independent experts, and supported by historical data of incidents and near misses b.
-Scenarios are planned to be assessed by independent experts, and supported by historical data of incidents and near misses c.
-Climate scenario modeling is done with circuit-level granularity c.
-Climate scenario modeling is planned to be done with span-level granularity 2 d.
-Climate scenario modeling tool is not automated e.
-Climate scenario tool also accounts for weather how d.
-Climate scenario modeling tool is planned to be partially (<=50%) automated 1 weather effects failure modes and propagation f.
-Future climate change is not accounted for in estimating future weather and resulting risk e.
-Climate scenario tool is also planned to account for how weather effects failure modes and propagation and existing hardware 0 f.
-Futures risk estimates are planned to take into account generally higher risk across the entire service territory due to climate change Criteria missing to reach a maturity level of 1 or more: N/A - all criteria to reach a 1 are met based on survey responses and maturity rubric Criteria missing to reach a maturity level of 1 or more: N/A - all criteria to reach a 1 are met based on survey responses and maturity rubric
+ı Capability 1: Climate scenario modeling Automated maturity levels based on Maturity Rubric Responses to survey questions Each letter indicates a survey question, with the relevant response shown below.
+Legend Current state As of February 2020 Planned state for 2023 "Three years from now" as of February 2020 2020 2023 Both Bold responses have planned growth between 2020 and 2023 4 Wildfire risk from various weather scenarios can be reliably estimated based on weather and its impacts Wildfire risk for various weather scenarios is planned to be reliably categorized by level of risk 3 Scenarios are assessed by independent experts, and supported by historical data of incidents and near misses Scenarios are planned to be assessed by independent experts, and to be supported by historical data of incidents and near misses 2 c.
+Climate scenario modeling is done with regional-level granularity c.
+Climate scenario modeling is planned to be done with circuit-level granularity d.
+Climate scenario modeling tool is fully automated e.
+Climate scenario tool also accounts for how weather d.
+Climate scenario modeling tool is planned to be fully automated 1 effects failure modes and propagation f.
+Future risk estimates take into account generally e.
+Climate scenario tool is planned to account for how weather effects failure modes and propagation 0 higher wildfire risk across entire service territory due to changing climate f.
+Future risk estimates are planned to take into account generally higher wildfire risk across entire service territory due to changing climate Criteria missing to reach a maturity level of 1 or more: N/A - all criteria to reach a 1 are met based on survey responses and maturity rubric Criteria missing to reach a maturity level of 1 or more: N/A - all criteria to reach a 1 are met based on survey responses and maturity rubric